WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

   on other encodings such as forward error corrections or in the case of scalable video codecs.

+* flow: A logical transport between two computers.
+Many media strams can be transported over a single flow.
+The actually IP address and ports used to transport data in the flow may change over time as connectivity changes.

 * message: some data or media that to be sent across the network along with metadata about it.
 Similar to an RTP packet.

 * media source: a camera, microphone or other source of data on an endpoint

-* media sink:n a speaker, screen, or other destination for data on an endpoint
+* media sink: a speaker, screen, or other destination for data on an endpoint

 * TLV: Tag Length Value.
 When used in the draft, the Tag, Length, and